Other Minds (organization): Concerts

-The annual festival was held at the Great Star Theater in San Francisco's Chinatown in 2022.
+The annual festival was held at the Taube Atrium Theater and Gray Area in San Francisco in 2023.

-Composers represented in the annual festival have included such artists as Meredith Monk, Muhal Richard Abrams, Terry Riley, Philip Glass, Frederic Rzewski, Margaret Leng Tan, Henry Brant, Conlon Nancarrow, Robert Ashley, Pauline Oliveros, Lou Harrison, Laurie Anderson, Julia Wolfe, Natasha Barrett, LaMonte Young, Tigran Mansurian, Leroy Jenkins, Ben Johnston, Janice Giteck, Kyle Gann, Olly Wilson, William Parker, Gavin Bryars, Michael Nyman, Brian Eno, Øyvind Torvund, Raven Chacon, and many others.
+Composers represented in the annual festival have included such artists as Meredith Monk, Muhal Richard Abrams, Terry Riley, Philip Glass, Frederic Rzewski, Margaret Leng Tan, Henry Brant, Conlon Nancarrow, Robert Ashley, Pauline Oliveros, Lou Harrison, Laurie Anderson, Julia Wolfe, Natasha Barrett, LaMonte Young, Tigran Mansurian, Leroy Jenkins, Ben Johnston, Janice Giteck, Kyle Gann, Olly Wilson, William Parker, Gavin Bryars, Michael Nyman, Brian Eno, Øyvind Torvund, Raven Chacon, Mary Kouyoudmjian, Carl Stone, and many others.
 Henry Brant's Pulitzer Prize winning Ice Field from 2001 was an Other Minds commission.
 Grawemeyer Award winner Louis Andriessen was featured in 2011 as were MacArthur Fellows Jason Moran in 2011 and Ikue Mori and Tyshawn Sorey in 2021.

 Preservation & Online Archives

 Since 2000, Other Minds has been involved in preserving audiovisual materials which includes an extensive audio collection from the KPFA Music Dept. Archives, as well as the organization's own programming collection.
-In 2002 Other Minds inaugurated a free online archive called radiOM, where users can access hundreds of hours of archival audio material including interviews with prominent composers of our time, past OM festival performances, examples of sound poetry, and much more.
+In 2002 Other Minds inaugurated a free online archive called radiOM, where users could access hundreds of hours of archival audio material including interviews with prominent composers of our time, past OM festival performances, examples of sound poetry, and much more.
+On January 26, 2024, Other Minds relaunched its archive as the Other Minds Archives with additional collections of audio interviews, musical recordings, photographs, and ephemera.

 The organization's physical archives have been housed at UC Santa Cruz since 2016.
 This includes approximately 4,000 reel-to reel, cassette, DAT, and video tapes of interviews and live performances from the Berkeley-based radio station KPFA.

 Broadcasts

 Music from Other Minds is a weekly program produced and hosted by Charles Amirkhanian and Other Minds staff since 2005.
 It is broadcast on San Francisco radio station KALW and features a wide variety of international new music common to the mission of Other Minds.
 Weekly programs are also accessible via streaming from the program website following the broadcast.

-The Other Minds Podcast was launched in 2022 and features interviews with composers and performers of contemporary music such as Raven Chacon, Theresa Wong, Lars Petter Hagen, and Mari Kimura.
+The Other Minds Podcast was launched in 2022 and features interviews with composers and performers of contemporary music such as Raven Chacon, Theresa Wong, Lars Petter Hagen, Morton Subotnick, and Mari Kimura.